swagtop/bevy-flake/alternates/README.md

 Instead of deleting every radically different version of the flake, or having them get lost in older commits, I'll stash some of them away here.

-Perhaps some of the stuff done in one them can be of use to someone else.
+Perhaps something in one of them can be of use to someone else.